In Ohio, Obama hits Romney over education costs

 Romney’s campaign said Obama’s failure to fix the economy had made life tougher for students and young people.

-“Under this president, too many young Americans are suffering from higher college costs, more debt, and a lack of good jobs when they graduate,” Romney spokeswoman Amanda Henneberg said.
+“Under this president, too many young Americans are suffering from higher college costs, more debt, and a lack of good jobs when they graduate,” said Romney spokeswoman Amanda Henneberg.

 “The Romney-Ryan plan will deliver 12 million new jobs to help recent graduates - and all Americans - enjoy a more prosperous future,” she said.